junymc/junymc.github.io/_posts/2019-08-17-sinatra_project_movieview.markdown

 ### Controller : The go-between for models and views.

-The controller relays data from the browser to the application, and from the application to the browser.
-Using separated controllers for each model helps organize all the different routes and actions. `users_controller` controls signup/login and home routes. `movie_controller` focuses on the movie list and indivisual movie reviews. `reviews_controller` deals with the most part of the application’s functionality which is posting, editing and deleting the reviews. `application_controller` inherits `configure`, `helpers` and other methods to the other controllers so those don't need to be repeated in every other controllers.
+The controller bridges data between the application and the browser.
+Separated controllers for each model help organize all the different routes and actions an application can use.The  `users_controller` controls signup/login and home routes.
+The `movie_controller` focuses on the movie list and individual movie reviews.
+The  `reviews_controller` handles the most of the applications functionality to include, CRUD or the posting, editing, and deleting review functions.
+The  `application_controller` inherits the `configure` , `helpers` and other methods so they do not need to be repeated in every controller.

 ```
 require "./config/environment"